act-now-coalition/act-now-packages/README.md

 ### Creating a package

-In order to keep packages consitent with each other, we implemented the yarn command `create-package` to scaffold the initial package structure.
+In order to keep packages consistent with each other, we implemented the yarn command `create-package` to scaffold the initial package structure.
 To create a package, run:

 ```sh
 yarn create-package